plausible/docs/docs/integration-guides.md

 ## Statamic

 [Plausible Wrapper](https://statamic.com/addons/jack-whiting/plausible): A wrapper around the Plausible API that fetches the analytics into your dashboard in a pretty way.
-Built and maintained by [Jack Whiting](https://jackwhiting.co.uk/).
+Built and maintained by [Jack Whiting](https://jackwhiting.co.uk/)

 ## Swift

+* [PlausibleSwift](https://github.com/nickoneill/PlausibleSwift) - An implementation of Plausible Analytics pageview and event tracking for Swift.
+Built and maintained by [Nick O'neill](https://github.com/nickoneill)

-[AviaryInsights](https://github.com/brightdigit/AviaryInsights): Easy to use Swift package for recording pageviews and custom events for Plausible.
-Built and maintained by [Leo Dion](https://github.com/leogdion).
+* [AviaryInsights](https://github.com/brightdigit/AviaryInsights): Easy to use Swift package for recording pageviews and custom events for Plausible.
+Built and maintained by [Leo Dion](https://github.com/leogdion)

 ## Sylius